-You must inform us of occasions of missed or late visits that have a significant impact on the health and wellbeing of the people using the service using the eForms 'Incident' notification or 'Protection concern about a person using the service' notification (if a protection referral has been submitted to the lead agency).
+You must inform us of occasions of missed or late visits that have a significant impact on the health and wellbeing of the child or young person using the service using the eForms 'Incident' notification or 'Protection concern about a person using the service' notification (if a protection referral has been submitted to the lead agency).
 You must do this within 24 hours.